cemac/LIFD_ENV_ML_NOTEBOOKS/Physics_Informed_Neural_Networks/README.md

 ## Quick look

-If you want a quick look at the contents inside the notebook before deciding to run it please view the pdfs generated (*note some html code not fully rendered*)
+If you want a quick look at the contents inside the notebook before deciding to run it please view the pdfs generated (*note some HTML code not fully rendered*)

 * [PNNs 1D Heat Equation Example nonML](PNNs_1DHeatEquation_nonML.pdf)
 * [PNNs 1D Heat Equation Example](PNNs_1DHeatEquationExample.pdf)